thepipecat/yo-angular-page/README.md

 • Generates Angular.io new pages with routing support.

-• Auto prefixes for better directory organization.
+• Default prefixes for better directory organization.

+• Uses defaults from the Angular.io config file (`.angular-cli.json`) in the root directory.

 ## Options

-*--no-prefix*  - Do not set the default `page-` prefix.
+*--prefix `value`*  - Set the page selector prefix.
+Default: `page-`

 *--no-routing* - The page will not have a route receiver.